| Enterprise | ||||

 Click on the button.

 In the Definition section, under the Sleep Mode section.
-Use the Sleep Schedule field and/or the Wake-Up Schedule field to specify the Cronjob Times when the respective virtual cluster should be put to sleep or woken up.
+Use the Sleep Schedule field and/or the Wake-Up Schedule field to specify the Cronjob Times when the respective tenant cluster should be put to sleep or woken up.

 [Optional] Input a Schedule Timezone for the timezone to apply the schedule.